csindle/waypointsZA/README.md

 To use the waypoint file on your glide computer (that supports CUP files):

-1. Download or copy the latest released [`ZA_Cape_yyyymmdd.cup`](../../releases/latest) CUP file (Under "Assets") to the correct location on your device.
+1. Download or copy the latest released [`ZA_Cape_yyyymmdd.cup`](../../releases/latest) CUP file (under "Assets") to the correct location on your device.
 2. Activate it.
 3. Fly.